vanshikaverma-13/EV_Charging_Demand_Prediction/README.md

 ---

-### Tools and Libraries Used:
+### Tools and Libraries Used

 - **Language**: Python (Jupyter Notebook)
 - **Libraries**: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

 ---

-### Dataset Description:
+### Dataset Description

-This dataset includes monthly vehicle registration counts collected by the Washington State Department of Licensing (DOL), covering multiple counties from 2017-01-31 to 2024-02-29.
+This dataset includes monthly vehicle registration counts collected by the Washington State Department of Licensing (DOL), covering multiple counties from 2017-01-31 to 2024-02-29

 **Key Features:**